Special counsel proposes a trial date for Trump Jan. 6 case

 Prosecutors said in a new court filing that there's no need for such a lengthy delay.
 They are ready to begin turning over witness interviews, grand jury transcripts, and evidence obtained through search warrants and already have organized those papers in an easy-to-read format, wrote prosecutor Molly Gaston.

-Both sides are due in court in Washington Friday to argue over the terms of a protective order, that could prevent Trump from sharing certain kinds of sensitive information on social media and elsewhere in advance of the trial.
+Both sides are due in court in Washington, D.C. on Friday to argue over the terms of a protective order, that could prevent Trump from sharing certain kinds of sensitive information on social media and elsewhere in advance of the trial.

 Trump's attorneys are scheduled to respond to the proposal in writing in the coming days.